 Initially, we focus mainly on the fungus gnat families Mycetophilidae and Bolitophilidae, both of which have their highest known diversity in the vast circumpolar taiga belt.
 Like the name indicates, the larval stage of fungus gnats feeds on fungal mycelium, in particular that of ectomycorrhizal fungi that also have their peak of diversity in the northern temperate regions.
 Once a better understanding of their biosystematics is established this opens up entirely new perspectives for studies of trophic interactions and food webs in the region.

 In sum, these insects provide us with a fascinating but yet little known model system to study evolution in the Taiga and Tundra biomes, both short term in a perspective of changing climate and recent ice-ages, and in longer term through the development and movements of the continents and entire biomes.

-We collect actively in the Nordic Region, mainly through projects funded by the Norwegian Taxonomic Initiative (pages in Norwegian but rich in photos):
+We collect insects at localities throughout the Nordic Region and study materials from available collections like the Swedish Malaise Trap Project (See Karlson et al. 2020).
+Collecting in Norway is mainly done through projects funded by the Norwegian Taxonomic Initiative (pages in Norwegian but rich in photos):

 Project 1: Fungus gnats of Northern Norway (2018-2020)

 Project 2: Northeastern elements of the Norwegian fauna of fungus gnats (2015-2017)